akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/path-directives/pathEnd.md

 ## Description

-Only passes the request to its inner route if the unmatched path of the `RequestContext` is empty, i.e. the request path has been fully matched by a higher-level @ref[path](path.md) or @ref[pathPrefix](pathPrefix.md) directive.
+Only passes the request to its inner route if the unmatched path of the @unidoc[RequestContext] is empty, i.e. the request path has been fully matched by a higher-level @ref[path](path.md) or @ref[pathPrefix](pathPrefix.md) directive.

 This directive is a simple alias for `rawPathPrefix(PathEnd)` and is mostly used on an